paragkatkar/katacoda-scenarios/mongodb/intro.md

 MongoDB stores data in JSON-like documents.

-In this course, you will learn how to setup the MongoDB and use it
+In this course, you will learn how to install, run and use MongoDB

 ## Learning Objectives